This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

 Summary of “The Night Before the Fourth of July”

 “The Night Before the Fourth of July” is one of the books in a lovely series of “The Night Before…” books written by Natasha Wing.
+This one is illustrated by Amy Wummer.
 There is one for just about every holiday, and we love them all.
 They are all written in the melodic nature of the original “The Night Before Christmas” by Clement Clarke Moore; which, fun fact (I just learned from google) 😉 was called “A Visit from St. Nicolas”.

 A cheerful depiction of holidays and the traditions that usually go with them, they are a great read for kids of all ages.
 Definitely recommended.